brontosaurusrex/brontosaurusrex.github.io/bash.md

     cd /some/path || exit

 This will ensure that script doesn't continue if dir doesn't exist.
+Another way might be:

+    config="$HOME/bin/singularity.cfg"
+    test -f "$config" && source "$config" >/dev/null || { echo "$config does not exist" ; exit 1; }

 ## benchmark script